paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-05-27-web_typography.md

 Although the content of Bradshaw’s Guide is well suited to hypertext, its chaotic and haphazard victorian typography, featuring a mix of fonts, weights and widths, felt somewhat at odds with the more structured nature of the web.

-{% include 'figure' with '/images/2013/05/web_typography/bradshaws_cover.png'
+{% render 'figure' with '/images/2013/05/web_typography/bradshaws_cover.png'
   caption: 'Scan of the inside cover of Bradshaw’s 1866 railway handbook.'
 %}